 Grandview is a somewhat small city located in the state of Washington.
 With a population of 11,176 people and three constituent neighborhoods, Grandview is the 77th largest community in Washington.

-Because occupations involving physical labor dominate the local economy, Grandview is generally considered to be a blue-collar town.
-45.34% of the Grandview workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Grandview is a city of farmers, fishers, or foresters, sales and office workers, and service providers.
-There are especially a lot of people living in Grandview who work in farm management occupations (23.90%), office and administrative support (16.50%), and sales jobs (7.04%).
+Grandview is a blue-collar town, with 46.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Grandview is a city of sales and office workers, farmers, fishers, or foresters, and service providers.
+There are especially a lot of people living in Grandview who work in farm management occupations (21.52%), office and administrative support (15.69%), and sales jobs (7.63%).

-Grandview is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Grandview doesn't have a public transportation system that people use for their commute.

-Grandview is a very ethnically-diverse city.
+Grandview is an extremely ethnically-diverse city.
 The people who call Grandview home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Grandview residents report their race to be White, followed by Black or African-American.
-Grandview also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 77.53% of the city’s residents.
-Important ancestries of people in Grandview include English, French , Irish, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Grandview, accounting for 78.90% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Grandview residents report their race to be White, followed by Native American.
+Important ancestries of people in Grandview include English, Irish, Norwegian, and Scottish.

 The most common language spoken in Grandview is Spanish.
 Other important languages spoken here include English and Japanese.